aryansingh0909/Indian-Patent-Dataset/README.md

 The data associated with each instance was acquired by scraping directly from the Indian Patent Advanced Search System using automation tools such as Selenium and Python.
 The scraping script scraping_main.py is provided in the repository for reference.

+To run the scraping code download the scraping_main.py and chromedriver-win64.zip.

 ## Preprocessing

 The dataset underwent some basic preprocessing, including cleaning strings and removing unnecessary symbols, to ensure data quality and consistency.